unascribed-archive/Visage/README.md

 `./gradlew`.
 Only Linux is confirmed to work.
 You can try your luck on Windows.

 ## Benchmarking
-Visage includes an extremely simple benchmark that renders as many skins as possible in 5 seconds and reports how many skins it was able to render.
+Visage includes a simple benchmark to help see how well it will work on a given system.
 You can invoke it by running `java -jar Visage.jar --benchmark`.

 ## Setup